mikeder/music-scraper/README.md

     $ python scrape.py <subreddit> <subfolder>
     $ python scrape.py liquiddnb 1

-    This will scrape http://www.reddit.com/r/liquiddnb and download audio files to the /path/to/inDIR/1/, then convert them to .mp3 and put them in /path/to/outDIR/1/

     $ python scrape.py trance+electro 2

-    You can also specify multiple subreddits for scraping at the same time by seperating them with a '+'
+You can specify multiple subreddits for scraping at the same time by seperating them with a '+' When a subfolder is included, files will be saved to /path/to/inDIR/<subfolder> and /path/to/outDIR/<subfolder> respectively

 ## Todo: